Learning Degenerate Manifolds of Frustrated Magnets with Boltzmann Machines: Kagome Spin Ice

-To train RBMs for the ice-II phase, we performed MC simulations of the Hamiltonian in Eq.~(\ref{eq:H-ice2}) at temperatures $T \lesssim K$, where the short-range charge interaction stabilizes staggered charge order.
-Throughout, the temperature $T$ is measured in units of the nearest-neighbor coupling $J$, and we set the charge–charge repulsion to $K = 0.1J$.
-This order imposes additional constraints beyond the ice rules and greatly restricts the accessible configuration space.
-In a charge-ordered background, a single-spin flip almost always disrupts the $Q_\alpha=\pm 1$ pattern, creating either costly $Q=\pm 3$ monopoles or the less severe but still unfavorable misplaced $Q=\pm 1$ defects.
-As a result, naive single-spin Metropolis updates become inefficient.
-To ensure adequate sampling, our MC simulations therefore combine local single-spin flips with loop updates that flip spins along closed paths while preserving the underlying charge pattern.
+To train RBMs for the ice-II phase, we perform Monte Carlo simulations of the Hamiltonian in Eq.~(\ref{eq:H-ice2}) at zero temperature, where the short-range charge interaction stabilizes a staggered charge-ordered state.
+Throughout, the nearest-neighbor charge repulsion is fixed at $K=0.1J$.
+The emergence of charge order imposes constraints beyond the conventional ice rules, substantially reducing the accessible configuration space and rendering the ground-state manifold far more restricted than in the ice-I case.
+In this charge-ordered background, a single-spin flip generically violates the local $Q_\alpha=\pm 1$ condition, either creating high-energy $Q=\pm 3$ monopole defects or producing misplaced $Q=\pm 1$ charges that disrupt the staggered arrangement.
+At $T=0$, where any defect carries a finite energy penalty, such local moves are strictly forbidden, and naive single-spin Metropolis updates become entirely ineffective.

+The Monte Carlo sampling of the ice-II manifold at zero temperature is therefore carried out exclusively using nonlocal loop updates.
+These updates construct closed loops of spins whose collective reversal preserves the $Q_\alpha=\pm 1$ constraint on every triangle while maintaining the global staggered charge pattern.
+Because the net charge on each triangle remains unchanged, flipping an entire loop connects two distinct configurations within the same charge-ordered manifold without generating monopoles or other defects.
+This loop algorithm ensures ergodic exploration of the restricted ground-state manifold while exactly respecting the zero-energy constraints imposed by the Hamiltonian.

-The emergence of charge order also breaks a $Z_2$ symmetry associated with time-reversal.
-This implies that the effective RBM Hamiltonian in Eq.~(\ref{eq:E_eff}) must explicitly break time-reversal symmetry, highlighting the importance of including local bias fields.
-Indeed, unlike in the ice-I case, RBMs trained without local fields perform poorly for ice-II configurations.
-Therefore, in the RBM training discussed below, we treat $\bm b$, $\bm b'$, and $\bm W$ as full sets of trainable parameters.
-These parameters are adjusted through the training process such that the marginal distribution Eq.~(\ref{eq:p_marginal}) accurately approximates the Boltzmann distribution of the ice-II Hamiltonian at the given temperature, i.e. $\pi_{\bm\theta}(\bm\sigma) \approx \pi_{ \mbox{ice-II}}(\bm\sigma; \, T) \propto \exp(-\mathcal{H}_{ \mbox{ice-II}} / T)$.
+The onset of charge order also breaks a $Z_2$ symmetry associated with time-reversal.
+Consequently, the effective RBM Hamiltonian in Eq.~(\ref{eq:E_eff}) must be capable of explicitly breaking time-reversal symmetry, which underscores the necessity of including local bias fields in the model.
+In contrast to the ice-I case—where symmetry considerations allow the biases to be fixed to zero—RBMs trained without local fields fail to accurately represent ice-II configurations.
+Accordingly, in the RBM training for the ice-II phase, we treat $\bm b$, $\bm b'$, and $\bm W$ as fully trainable parameters.
+These parameters are optimized such that the marginal distribution in Eq.~(\ref{eq:p_marginal}) faithfully approximates the degenerate $T=0$ manifold, i.e., $\pi_{\bm\theta}(\bm\sigma) \approx \pi_{ \mbox{ice-II}}(\bm\sigma; \, T = 0)$, which is again a uniform distribution over all spin configurations satisfying the restricted ice rules: $\pi_{ \mbox{ice-II}}(\bm\sigma; \, T = 0) = 1/\mathcal{Z}$ Here $\mathcal{Z}=\exp(N S_0)$ denotes the ground-state degeneracy, with residual entropy per spin $S_0 \approx 0.108$.

 Fig.~\ref{fig:corr-ice2} compares the spin-spin correlation function $C(r)$ of the kagome ice-II phase obtained from Markov-chain MC simulations with that generated by a trained RBM.
 The presence of the staggered charge order enhances the short-range antiferromagnetic correlations between spins. the RBM-sampled values (red circles) track the Monte Carlo results (blue triangles) semiquantitatively, capturing the oscillatory behavior and the rapid suppression of correlations that follow from the disordered spin background.
 The overall agreement demonstrates that, once equipped with symmetry-breaking bias fields, the RBM successfully learns both the local and intermediate-range structure of the ice-II phase.